froosty/aiorentry/README.md

 Rentry.co is a markdown pastebin and publishing service that offers features such as previews, custom URLs, and editing.

 **Please note** that this library is not developed by the official authors of rentry.co.
 It replicates the functionality of the [official console utility](https://github.com/radude/rentry), but provides it as an asynchronous API client.
-With this package you can manage your pages: create, edit and delete, as well as get data in text, PNG or PDF formats.
+With this package you can manage your pages: create, edit and delete, as well as get raw text.
 All directly from your asynchronous Python application.

 ## Installation